top of page

 Bridges 4 Justice exists to help create a more socially just and equitable world.

-Bridges 4 Justice contributes to this effort by engaging with organizations in assessment work, strategic planning, training and professional development, and coaching for leaders and managers on issues related to diversity, equity, and inclusion.
+Bridges 4 Justice contributes to this effort by engaging with organizations in assessment work, strategic planning, training and professional development, speaking engagements, and coaching for leaders and managers on issues related to diversity, equity, and inclusion.

 Bridges 4 Justice is also involved in larger community advocacy around important issues regarding social, racial, and economic justice, LGBTQIA+ advocacy, equity, and justice, and gender equity and justice including putting an end to violence against women.